tbirand/ArduinoRobotArm/README.md

 You will need five 9g Micro Servos and probably a Servo shield of some sort to hook up all the servos to your Arduino board.

-The design for this robot arm is based on the 3d printed parts by holgero at http://www.thingiverse.com/thing:65081 with a few tweaks of mine.
+The design for this robot arm is based on the 3D printed parts by holgero at http://www.thingiverse.com/thing:65081 with a few tweaks of mine.
+You can use either version under the Design folder, the code will work the same for both.